 - Compatible semester dates at the partner university

-In the past, master students from the program International Business and Management have successfully completed their semesters abroad at the following universities:
+Master students from the program International Business and Management have successfully completed their study semesters abroad at the following universities:

 - Queensland University of Technology, Brisbane, Australia